a-martyn/pix2pix/README.md

 ![](./results/end_of_training.png)

-You can see the full training results by downloading this repo and opening `results/index.html` in your browser.
+See the full training results by downloading this repo and opening `results/index.html` in your browser.
 Or train the model yourself by following the steps below.

 ## Install dependencies